neo4j-contrib/neovis.js/MIGRATING.md

 // after
 const config = {
     labels: {
-        Label: { // everything that is directly on this object gets mapped from the neo4j node
+        YourNeo4jNodeLabelName: { // everything that is directly on this object gets mapped from the neo4j node
             // full properties list can be found at https://visjs.github.io/vis-network/docs/network/nodes.html
             label: "name", // puts the property `name` from the neo4j node and puts it onto the label property of vis.js's node
             value: "pagerank",